 Noise Fill Panel

 The Noise Fill panel, accessed from the Panels menu, is used to set noise fill, stroke and transparency styles on selected objects.
-The noise fill panel contains the list of existing noise styles and presets, access to the noise browser and editor, and the attributes used to map a noise into an area as a fill style.
+The noise fill panel contains the list of existing noise styles and presets (in the Noise field).
+The panel provides access to the noise browser and editor, and the attributes used to map a noise into an area as a fill style.

 To apply a noise fill, stroke or transparency on the selected object, use the following steps: